AdobeDocs/experience-manager-64.de-DE/help/sites-administering/search-and-promote.md

 * Use the [!UICONTROL eCommerce] API, independently of the underlying repository structure and commerce platform.
 * Leverage the [!UICONTROL Index Connector] feature of Search&amp;Promote to provide a product feed in XML format.
 * Leverage the [!UICONTROL Remote Control] feature of Search&amp;Promote to perform on-demand or scheduled requests of the product feed.
-* Feed-Erstellung für verschiedene Search&amp;Promote-Konten, konfiguriert als Cloud-Services-Konfigurationen.
+* Feed-Erstellung für verschiedene Search&amp;Promote, konfiguriert als Cloud-Services-Konfigurationen.

 For more information, see [Product Feed](/help/sites-administering/product-feed.md).